What is a chatbot + how does it work? The ultimate guide

 According to the Zendesk Customer Experience Trends Report, messaging support has become a go-to for customers—tickets jumped 370 percent over WhatsApp alone last year.
 As messaging rates rose, so did the use of AI chatbots.

 But what, exactly, is a chatbot?
 How do chatbots work?
-And will they steal customer service representatives’ jobs?
-We'll answer all your chatbot questions.
+And will they steal customer service representative jobs?
+In this article, we’ll answer all your chatbot-related questions.

 What is a chatbot?

 A chatbot is a type of conversational AI that enables businesses to put a layer of automation or self-service in front of customers in a friendly and familiar way.
-And with companies increasingly adding messaging channels to provide faster resolutions and always-on support, bots have quickly become a key component of any messaging strategy.
-They can be deployed over any messaging app or channel and ensure customers get instant responses when an agent is busy helping other customers—or watching Bridgerton.
+With companies increasingly adding messaging channels to provide faster resolutions and always-on support, bots have quickly become a key component of any messaging strategy.

 How do chatbots work?